jasperq96/CMPT470/readme.txt

             - Calendar: The calendar can only show current tasks assigned to their days.

             - User: Users can click on their profile located on the top right of the window, in this screen they can either update their user information or delete themselves are a user from our system.
-The delete API is public, malicious users who want to delete a user who are not themselves are required to submit a userid and a uuid.
-A uuid is not viewable anywhere in our application and is randomely generated when a user is created and stored within their account information.
+While the delete a user API is public, malicious users who attempt to delete a user who are not themselves will have hard time.
+In order to successfully delete a user, the malicious users would have to submit a valid userid and uuid.
+The uuid is not viewable anywhere in our application and is randomely generated when a user is created and stored within their account information.
+This uuid is not passed in any of the feature APIs so no user's uuid will ever be revealed.

     Backend:
         We have all API's implemented in the backend, with input sanitization, authentication, and middleware.
 Endpoint restriction and only localhost:3000 can access API functionality while all other ports will give CORS errors.